Icequeshe/requirement-analysis/README.md

 4. **Supports Better Decision-Making**
    Well-documented requirements provide stakeholders with the information needed to make informed decisions about features, priorities, and resources.

+---

+## Key Activities in Requirement Analysis
+The process of Requirement Analysis involves several structured activities that ensure requirements are properly identified, understood, and validated.
+The key activities are:

+- **Requirement Gathering**
+  Collecting initial information from stakeholders, customers, and other sources to understand the overall goals and expectations of the project.

+- **Requirement Elicitation**
+  Using techniques such as interviews, surveys, brainstorming, and workshops to uncover detailed requirements from stakeholders.

+- **Requirement Documentation**
+  Clearly recording requirements in a structured format, such as Software Requirement Specifications (SRS), user stories, or use cases, to provide a reference for the entire team.

+- **Requirement Analysis and Modeling**
+  Examining requirements to ensure they are complete, consistent, and feasible.
+This may include creating models such as data flow diagrams, process models, or prototypes to visualize requirements.

+- **Requirement Validation**
+  Ensuring that the documented requirements accurately represent stakeholder needs and align with business objectives.
+Validation often involves reviews, walkthroughs, or prototyping.